Skip to main content

 The three main varieties used for matcha are:

-• the Yabukita, the most common and easiest to grow
+• Yabukita, the most common and easiest to grow

 2. Where does matcha come from?